 Kevin Spacey is an acclaimed American actor, director, screenwriter and producer, who has won Academy Awards for his performances in The Usual Suspects and American Beauty.
 Other work includes Seven, L. A. Confidential and House of Cards.
 He has been Artistic Director of the Old Vic Theatre in London since 2003.

-Max Stafford-Clark continues to be one of the most influential directors of his generation.
+Max Stafford-Clark is one of the UK's most influential theatre directors.
 He established Joint Stock in 1974, ran the Royal Court Theatre from 1979 to 1993, and then set up the extremely successful touring theatre company, Out of Joint, which he continues to run.

 Patrick Stewart is an acclaimed British actor, whose best-known screen work includes X-Men, Star Trek: The Next Generation and American Dad.
 He is most renowned for his stage roles, appearing in over 60 productions for the RSC and winning three Olivier Awards, most recently in 2009 for Claudius in Hamlet.